Hope1226/book-appointment-back-end/README.md

 ```
 - To access the swagger documentation for all the api-endpoints, run the `server` and navigate to `/api-docs`

+## Project Management
+- The workflow of this project is managed by Kanban borad: [Final group capstone: Book an Appointment](https://github.com/users/Hope1226/projects/1).
+- The initil state of the Kanban borad: [initial state](https://user-images.githubusercontent.com/53021807/160024616-74403dac-e9d7-4a63-9b19-e9701af7d27f.png).

 ## Authors

 👤 **Umidjon Ustabaev**